emkhan89/coding-quiz/README.md

 # coding-quiz

+## Description
-Assignment #6 in the UOB Front-End Web Development Bootcamp
+Assignment submission number 6 in the UOB Front-End Web Development Bootcamp.

+For this assignment, we learnt some basic javaScript syntax and functions which were put to the test during this assignment.

+## Deployment
+The website deployment link can be accessed  . . . . .

+## License
+Please refer to the license in the repo.